Shell Energy Stadium: Stadium partners

+Transportation and accessibility

 The stadium is adjacent to METRORail light rail at EaDo/Stadium station, served by the Green and Purple lines.
 Taxi, Buses, street, and garage parking nearby.
-The stadium is located southeast of Minute Maid Park—within the East Downtown district (which is undergoing revitalization efforts) and east of Downtown Houston.
+The stadium is located southeast of Daikin Park—within the East Downtown district (which is undergoing revitalization efforts) and east of Downtown Houston.

 International matches

-BBVA Stadium hosted its first international match on May 23, 2012, when New Zealand and El Salvador played to a 2–2 draw.
+BBVA Stadium (now Shell Energy Stadium) hosted its first international match on May 23, 2012, when New Zealand and El Salvador played to a 2–2 draw.
 The stadium hosted its first women's international match when it hosted a 4–0 win by the United States over China in December 2012.